What is special about the divisors of 24?: Theorems of Erd o s and Ramanujan

 \section{Theorems of Erd\"{o}s and Ramanujan}

-There are several impressive variations and generalizations of the Bertrand-Chebyshev's theorem.
-A generalization due to Erd\"{o}s, for instance, says that if $n \ge 6$ then there are at least 2 primes between $n$ and $2n$.
-This theorem was also proved independently by Ramanujan \cite{Ram2000}.
+There are several impressive variations and generalizations of the Bertrand-Chebyshev theorem.
+A generalization due to Ramanujan \cite{Ram1919}, for instance, says that if $n \ge 6$ then there are at least 2 primes between $n$ and $2n$.
+This theorem was also proved independently later by Erd\"{o}s.
 I will use this theorem to simplify the above proof.

 Assume that $n$ has the diagonal property.
 Then, as above, we have the implication, ``$p < \sqrt{n+1} \implies p\, | \, n.$'' Now consider the single interval

 If $\sqrt{n+1}/2 \ge 6$ $(\iff$ $n+1\ge 144)$, this interval has at least two primes by Erd\"{o}s's theorem.
 Since $\sqrt{n+1}/2 \ge 6$, the primes $2, 3,$ and $5$ will be less than $\sqrt{n+1}$.
 Arguing as above, we then have the inequality